-Students are NOT allowed to bring real or toy weapons, electronic games, portable stereos, matches, lighters or chewing gum to school!
+Students are NOT allowed to bring real or toy weapons, knives, portable stereos, matches or lighters to school.
 Students should have both a pair of outdoor footwear and indoor shoes at ISR at all times, in order to reduce dirt and water entering from outside.
 Shoes may be left in or under lockers when not in use.
 Please be sure clothing, outerwear, boots, gym shoes and personal belongings are plainly marked for easy identification.
 There is a Lost and Found box where lost articles will be placed.
 Students/parents should check there for any misplaced articles.
 These articles will be displayed before the end of the school year.
 Any items in good condition and still unclaimed at the end of the school year will be donated to charity.